 Taketomi Island, Okinawa

-Home Info About Japan Sports in Japan | Japan Guide Diving in Japan | Activities in Japan
+Home Info About Japan Sports in Japan | Japan Guide Diving Experience in the Island Nation of Japan

 Many people who come to Japan for a vacation will want to experience the culture, learn about the country’s fascinating history, and eat delicious Japanese food every day.
 Some also come for winter sports.
 Activities like snorkeling and diving are not usually associated with a holiday in Japan by most, but adding these exciting water sports activities to your Japan itinerary can really make it a complete vacation that has it all; culture, cuisine, nature, and action!